nubot-nudt/gazebo_visual/README.md

 float32  role_time                      # time that the robot keeps the role unchanged Point2d  target	                        # target position
 ```

+The units of these elements are cm, cm/s, rad and rad/s.

 # Configuration of computer A and computer B